Mehan-Ahmed/Broadcast-Bot/README.md

-# TexttoBinaryProBot - chat bot
+# BroadcastBot - chat bot
 It is repository for chat bot: [@TexttoBinaryProBot](https://t.me/TexttoBinaryProBot)

 ## What it is?